share/sharedb/README.md

 Create an instance of [`LocalPresence`](#class-sharedblocalpresence), which can be used to represent local presence.
 Many or none such local presences may exist on a `Presence` instance.

-* `presenceId` _string_: a unique ID representing the local presence.
+* `presenceId` _string (optional)_: a unique ID representing the local presence.
 Remember - depending on use-case - the same client might have multiple presences, so this might not necessarily be a user or client ID.
+If one is not provided, a random ID will be assigned for you.

 #### `destroy`